msse-chem-280-2025/msse-chem-280-2025.github.io/day1/03-github.md

 The push failed, because the `copy` clone is not up-to-date with the repository on GitHub.
-The changes you made were not compatible with the updated version of the projectt.
+The changes you made were not compatible with the updated version of the project.
 We can fix this by doing a pull:

 ````{tab-set-code}